oliviaxu1/nlp-10k-gemini-analysis/README.md

 data/ORCL_latest_10K.html
 ```

-Because filing dates and contents can differ from the original course dataset, a new run may not reproduce the preserved outputs exactly.
+Because filing dates and contents can differ from the original dataset, a new run may not reproduce the preserved outputs exactly.

 ## Setup